 The Benefits of Garden Weeds

 Recently, I wrote about the benefits of weeds.
 (See: When Weeds are Good.)
 I used to be so frustrated by weeds until I learned about their benefits.
-I’m a much happier gardener now that my perception has changed!
+Now, I’m a much happier gardener since my perception has changed!

 Here are some of the things beneficial garden weeds do for us: